SumanClimate/Macarm64/README.md

    make\
    make install
 ## This completes the installtion.
 You now can check ncdump, nc-config --all, nf-config --all etc. to check the installtion. ##
-A simple c/fortran reading/writing code (https://www.unidata.ucar.edu/software/netcdf/examples/programs/) also be a a good check.
+A simple c/fortran reading/writing code (https://www.unidata.ucar.edu/software/netcdf/examples/programs/) also be a good check.
 While compile these code, netcdf library should be linked as below:\
 ifort simple_xy_wr.f90 -I${INSTALLDIR}/include -L${INSTALLDIR}/lib -lnetdff\
 icc simple_xy_wr.c -I${INSTALLDIR}/include -L${INSTALLDIR}/lib -lnetcdf